 Generally, the crawfish season in Louisiana runs from mid-January through early-July for crawfish caught in the wild, with the peak months being March, April and May.
 Crawfish from farms are available over a longer period of the year.

 What is the size is typical size of a sack of crawfish?

 Mesh sacks of crawfish vary in weight, but the average sack weighs around 34-36 pounds.
 However, some can be as small as 25lbs, others as large as 43lbs.

 I'm ordering crawfish for an upcoming event.
 What is the recommended amount of crawfish per person?

-The standard guideline is three pounds per person ... the "average" person that is.
+The standard guideline is three pounds per person ... for the "average" person that is.
 This recommendation is based on serving the crawfish with corn and potatoes.
 Some long-time crawfish diners may consume up to five pounds.

 How in the world do I boil crawfish?